Work To Install Average Speed Cameras On A1079 Nears Completion

 “We want motorists to keep to the speed limits on our roads, which will help keep them and other road users safe and keep collisions to a minimum.
 We are confident that this new equipment will help to achieve these aims.

 “Before the installation of the current cameras, the A1079 was classed as a medium to high risk road by Euro RAP ( the independent international system for rating roads across the continent).
-Between 2002 and 2004, there had been 71 crashes along this section of road, resulting in 138 being injured, of whom 36 were seriously or fatally injured.
+Between 2002 and 2004, there had been 71 crashes along this section of road, resulting in 138 people being injured, of whom 36 were seriously or fatally injured.
 Since the cameras were installed in 2006, the number of injury crashes and the severity of injury have been greatly reduced.

 “We want to maintain these greatly improved statistics, which is why it was essential that the outdated cameras were replaced by modern equipment.”